 Polar bears are known for their solitary nature.
-Discover why these Arctic titans prefer solitude to understand their behavior better.
+Discover why these Arctic titans prefer solitude to understand polar bear solitary behavior better.

 Polar bears are inherently solitary animals, rarely forming social groups or packs like other bear species.
 This solitude is a result of an adaptation to the challenging Arctic environment, which can be attributed to the following aspects: